ngrx/platform/docs/store/selectors.md

 }
 ```

-### Combining Selectors with RxJS Operators
+## Advanced Usage

 Selectors empower you to compose a [read model for your application state](https://docs.microsoft.com/en-us/azure/architecture/patterns/cqrs#solution).
+In terms of the CQRS architectural pattern, NgRx separates the read model (selectors) from the write model (reducers).
-An advanced technique is to combine ngrx selectors with rxjs operators.
+An advanced technique is to combine selectors with [RxJS pipeable operators](https://github.com/ReactiveX/rxjs/blob/master/doc/pipeable-operators.md).

+This section covers some basics of how selectors compare to pipeable operators and demonstrates

+### Breaking Down the Basics

-#### Step 1: Breaking down the basics
+#### Step 1: Select a non-empty state

 Let's pretend we have a selector called `selectValues` and the component for displaying the data is only interested in defined values, i.e., it should not display empty states.
-The straight-forward solution is to apply the rjxs `filter` operator to the Observable returned by the store:
+The straight-forward solution is to apply the RxJS `filter` operator to the `Observable` returned by `store.select()`:

 ```ts
 import { filter } from 'rxjs/operators';